etopian/docker-koel/README.md

 cd /DATA/htdocs && php artisan init

-or exec -it into the container and then su nginx... and cd /DATA/htdocs && php artisan init
+or exec -it into the container and then

+`su nginx && cd /DATA/htdocs && php artisan init`

+There is also a line in the Dockerfile for a github token in case github starts rate limiting you, you will need a token.